lmammino/loige.co/content/posts/2018-11-11_emerging-javascript-pattern-multiple-return-values/index.md

 console.log(`Quotient = ${q}`) // Quotient = 3
 console.log(`Remainder = ${r}`) // Remainder = 1
 ```

+Here we are not dependent by values position, but by their names in the returned object.
+If you are designing an API with multiple return values, it's up to you to figure out which trade off will be the best to guarantee a proper developer experience.

 Ok, now you should have a good idea on how to simulate multiple return values in JavaScript.
 In the next section we will see some more realistic examples that take advantage of this pattern.